zchking/docs/pages/katalon-studio/tutorials/create_test_case_using_record_playback.md

 ![Recorded-objects](../../images/katalon-studio/tutorials/create_test_case_using_record_playback/Recorded-objects-e1513067504997.png)

-Just click on **‘Run’** to execute recorded test cases in desired browser.
+Just click on **'Run'** to execute recorded test cases in desired browser.

 **Script Code for Record and Playback**